philippe44/SqueezeAMP/README.md

 - Stream from LMS and send audio to the build-in amplifier, the line-out jack, the spdif connector or another bluetooth speaker.
 You can also use an external I2S DAC if you connect it to the general purpose 5/8 pins connector and tweak the software.
 Synchronization works.
 - Stream from a Bluetooth device and send audio to the same outputs, except of course for sending to another bluetooth speaker ...
 There is no guarantee of audio/video synchronization at this point
 - Stream from an AirPlay1 device (iPhone, iTunes ...) to the same outputs, including to a bluetooth speaker.
 Synchronization works.
-- Add your own buttons (no rotary encoder yet) and map/combine them to various functions (play, pause, volume, next ...
+- Add your own buttons, rotary encoder and map/combine them to various functions (play, pause, volume, next ...
-- Add a display like this [one](https://www.buydisplay.com/i2c-blue-0-91-inch-oled-display-module-128x32-arduino-raspberry-pi) which can be directly connected to the 6-pins headers on PCB 3.x.
-Currently, only SSD1306-based displays are supported and for LMS only.
+- Add a display like this [one](https://www.buydisplay.com/i2c-blue-0-91-inch-oled-display-module-128x32-arduino-raspberry-pi) which can be directly connected to the 6-pins header.
+Currently, SSD1306, SSD1326/7 and SH1106 displays are supported.

 # Tools, source and BOM